 She is guided by her own set of ethics and doesn’t seem to be influenced by the political craziness of the day.
 Gabbard takes many positions that don’t align with Republicans or Democrats, but are simply what she believes are morally right.

-I highly respect critical thinkers who are honest, open and objective with me, and the public and she certainly seems to fit that mold.
+I highly respect critical thinkers who are honest, open, and objective and not swayed by partisanship.
+She certainly seems to fit that mold.

 VIDEO: Tulsi Gabbard Interview in WHO Radio Studio

 Tulsi Gabbard Interview with Justin BradyJump to Tulsi Gabbard’s interview »